noctuelles/42-miniRT/README.md

 # 42-miniRT

+## Before reading

+Note that we use a right-hand coordinate system, using the y-axis as the up vector and z-axis as the forward vector of our coordinate system.

+Matrices are used in column-major order.

 ## The orientation vector

 The subject gives room for interpretation : what should this "orientation vector" do ?